Buy a home in seven steps

-Use our bond calculators to get an idea of how much you can borrow, and what your monthly repayments will be over terms up to 20 years.
+Use our bond calculators to get an idea of how much you can borrow, and what your monthly repayments will be over your agreed-upon terms.

-It’s also worth seeing if you qualify for a government subsidy or one of our affordable housing options
+It’s also worth seeing if you qualify for a government subsidy or one of our affordable housing options.

-2. Decide how much to borrow
+2. Decide how much you want to borrow

 You can borrow up to 100% of the property’s purchase price.
 Registering a bond for a higher amount means you can borrow extra later, without registering a second bond.